Quinoa Stuffed Portobello Mushrooms

 I also had a few heirloom tomatoes left over which I chopped along with black and green olives.
 Chop, mix, add to the mushrooms, bake, and top with shredded cheese.
 I had white cheddar cheese which I added.
-You can use your whatever is available.
+You can use whatever type of cheese you prefer.

 I used Kalamata olives and green pimento stuffed olives which added a lot of flavor to the quinoa.
 The shredded white cheddar cheese added another level of flavor for a delicious Meatless Monday dish.

 Serve quinoa stuffed portobello mushrooms with a side of spinach and additional chopped tomatoes and olives.Print

 Quinoa Stuffed Portobello Mushroom can be oven baked, grilled or air fryer baked.
 A delicious side dish is also a vegetarian option to replace a burger.
 Easy recipe to make in any season.

 - Prep Time: 10 min.

 - Cook Time: 15-30 min.

 - Total Time: 30-40 min.

 - Yield: 2